HarutoHiroki/PublicGraphTool/README.md

 - Per page Y scaling (requested by listener)
 - Added a Graph Customisation menu
 - Added Translations (Thanks to potatosalad775)
-- Brought the public version up to date
+- Added the 90% Inclusion Zone feature (requested and long awaited by the community)

 # TODO
 - Implement a way to measure the SPL of an IEM and decide whether to upload it or not, skipping REW